Operations Structure for 20 to 50 Employee Teams

 An operations structure is the system that determines who owns what, who reports to whom, and how work moves between people and teams.
 It’s the living set of rules for how your company makes decisions, shares information, and holds people accountable.

-It’s not the same thing as an org chart.
 An org chart is a snapshot—a visual of your company hierarchy at a moment in time.
 An operations structure is the living system behind it: how decisions get made, how information flows, and how accountability is enforced.
-It decides what actually happens when two departments disagree, a task needs handoff, or someone new joins the team.
+It decides what actually happens when two departments disagree, when a task needs a handoff, or when someone new joins the team.

 At 20 to 50 employees, this structure usually doesn’t exist in any documented form.
 It lives in the founder’s head or gets passed along as tacit knowledge during onboarding.